damonallison/notes/coursera/big-data/02-big-data-modeling-and-management-systems/README.md

 #### Why is Streaming Data Different?

 * Data at rest
   * Static data stored in data source.
-Analysis happens after data is collection.
+Analysis happens after data is collected.
   * Batch processing.
 * Data in motion
   * Data is analyzed and processed in real time.